TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

 If the expression does not include an assignment of the resulting value to a variable (like the example above), the resulting value is typically printed out on the screen.

-The simplest expressions are values themselves.
+The simplest expressions are literal values themselves.
 Each value has a data type associated with it, which can be determined using the `class()` function.
 The data type determines which operators and functions can be applied to the value.

-A value by itself is a complete expression.
+A literal value by itself is a complete expression.
 So you can enter any acceptable value at the `>` prompt, press `<ENTER>`, and the value will be displayed on subsequent lines in the terminal.

 ```
 ## Here is an example:
-3.14159                 ## numeric value
+3.14159                 ## numeric literal value
-4L                      ## integer value
+4L                      ## integer literal
-"quick brown fox"       ## character value
+"quick brown fox"       ## character literal
-TRUE                    ## logical value
+TRUE                    ## logical literal
 ```

 Comments in R are designated by the `#` symbol.
 That is, anything you type after a `#` symbol will